HoTT/EPIT-2020/04-cubical-type-theory/README.md

 ## Schedule

-*Everything below is under construction.
-The final version of the material and exercises will be uploaded the same day as the course is given, but I intend to develop the material here on Github.*

 The online lectures will take place on Thursday, April 15, 2021.
 All times are in UTC+2 (i.e. Stockholm time).